farisikhhaq/farisikhhaq/README.md

 # こんにちは 👋 , I'm Faris I.H!
-Currently I am open to any opportunity especially in IT as a Mobile Developer and Networking.
+Currently I am open to any learning especially in IT as a Mobile Developer and Networking.
 <p>
     <img src="https://gpvc.arturio.dev/farisikhhaq" />
 </p>